Family owned. Family operated. Preserving the taste of Maryland with pride.

 We believe that wine is made in the vineyard: quality grapes make quality wine.
 That's why we give every ounce of attention to our vines, so that they'll produce the high-quality grapes that give us one of Maryland's best wines.

-We hope you enjoy our wines as much as we enjoy making them for you.
+On June 24, 2023, RVW closed to the public.
+We hope you have enjoyed our wines over the years as much as we have enjoyed making them for you.

 15715 Bald Eagle School Road Brandywine, MD 20613 - firstname.lastname@example.org - Phone 301-752-1103